wendymud/Amazon_Vine_Analysis/README.md

 The purpose of this project was to analyze Amazon reviews written by members of the paid Amazon Vine program.
 Specifically to distinguish if there can be bias toward favorable reviews of video game products or bias toward paid vs unpaid reviews, focusing on 5-star and Vine vs Non-Vine reviews.
 The video game review dataset provided was extracted directly from Amazon.

 ## Technical Information
 The technical ETL (Extract, Transform, & Load) code was written in Python with Pandas done in Google Colaboratory, utilizing PySpark, connecting to the AWS cloud as a database.
 Also, PostgreSQL tables were created in PGAdmin connecting to an RDS (relational database) on the AWS cloud on the backend.
 The AWS RDS instance and S3 bucket has been decommissioned as to not incur charges for this development work.
-Figure1 depicts the tables created in PGAdmin where the tables were created.
+Figure 1 depicts the tables created in PGAdmin where the tables were created.

 !['review_id_table.PNG'](./Resources/review_id_table.PNG)

-#### Figure1
+#### Figure 1

 ## Expected Deliverables
 Here are the list of deliverables requested for this project: